top of page

 Religious Sculptures

-After Buddhism was introduced, Buddhist sculptures were raised in the Three Kingdoms, Wei, North and South Dynasties (220 — 589), and flourished in Tang Dynasty (618 — 907).
+After Buddhism was introduced, Buddhist sculptures were raised in the Three Kingdoms, Wei, North and South Dynasties (220 — 589), and flourished in the Tang Dynasty (618 — 907).

 Besides exquisite statues in temples and pagodas, Buddhist grottoes constructed during these eras carry extraordinary cultural and artistic values, the best-preserved examples are Mogao Grottoes, Yungang Grottoes, and Longmen Grottoes.